 Three NASA Dryden aircraft modified for environmental science missions will be involved in a like number of projects.
 They include a Gulfstream III that carries a synthetic aperture radar that can penetrate vegetation and soil to depths of several feet, and both of NASA's Global Hawk remotely operated unmanned aircraft that have been adapted to carry atmospheric sampling instruments.

-The G-III carrying the UAVSAR synthetic aperture radar developed by NASA's Jet Propulsion Laboratory will be the platform for the Airborne Microwave Observatory of Subcanopy and Subsurface investigation.
+NASA's Gulfstream III with the JPL-developed UAVSAR radar in its underbelly pod will be the platform for the Airborne Microwave Observatory of Subcanopy and Subsurface investigation environmental science campaign.
+(NASA / Lori Losey) The G-III carrying the UAVSAR synthetic aperture radar developed by NASA's Jet Propulsion Laboratory will be the platform for the Airborne Microwave Observatory of Subcanopy and Subsurface investigation.
 This mission will focus on North American ecosystems, critical components of the global exchange of the greenhouse gas carbon dioxide and other gases within the atmosphere.
 To better understand the size of this exchange on a continental scale, this investigation addresses the uncertainties in existing estimates by measuring soil moisture in the root zone of representative regions of major North American ecosystems.